typelevel/typelevel.github.com/posts/2021-02-21-fibers-fast-mkay.md

+---
+layout: post
-# Why Are Fibers Fast?
+title: Why Are Fibers Fast?

+meta:
+  nav: blog
+  author: djspiewak
+---

 With Cats Effect 3.0 right around the corner, we've been publishing a lot of numbers and scenarios which demonstrate disorientingly high performance in a lot of realistic setups.
 At first glance, this seems to defy intuition.
 After all, `IO` is quite a heavyweight abstraction; how is it that it can be competitive with hand-written and hand-tuned code for the same use-case?